 Minting

-If you wish to see the finished code for the minting portion of the tutorial, that can be found on the 2.minting branch.
+If you wish to see the finished code of this step-by-step basic NFT contract tutorial, that can be found on the nft-contract-basic

 In order to implement the logic needed for minting, we should break it up into smaller tasks and handle those one-by-one.
 Let's step back and think about the best way to do this by asking ourselves a simple question: what does it mean to mint an NFT?